Biljana Plavšić: Political career

 Vojislav Šešelj, at the Milošević trial, described Karadžić's motives for nominating her.

 She held very extremist positions during the war, insufferably extremist, even for me, and they bothered even me as a declared Serb nationalist.
 She brought Arkan and his Serb Volunteer Guard to Bijeljina, and she continued to visit him after their activities in Bijeljina and the surrounding area [...]
 Radovan Karadzic [...] believed her to be more extreme than himself in every way.
 He thought that the Western protagonists who tried eliminate him at any cost would have an even greater problem with her [...]
 Radovan Karadzic believed that she would continue to occupy her patriotic positions until the end.
 However, several months after she was elected, Biljana Plavsic changed her political orientation by 180 degrees under the influence of some Western protagonists and changed her policies completely.

-She severed her ties with the SDS and formed Srpski narodni savez (Serbian People's Alliance of the Republika Srpska), and nominated Milorad Dodik, the then member of the National Assembly of the Republika Srpska whose SNSD party had only two MPs, for Prime Minister.
+Plavšić severed her ties with the SDS and formed Srpski narodni savez (Serbian People's Alliance of the Republika Srpska), and nominated Milorad Dodik, the then member of the National Assembly of the Republika Srpska whose SNSD party had only two MPs, for Prime Minister.
 She lost the 1998 election to the joint candidate of the SDS and the Serbian Radical Party of the Republika Srpska Nikola Poplašen.
 She was a candidate of the reform "Sloga" coalition.
 During her time in prison, she released a book called "Witnessings" (Svjedočenja), revealing many aspects of the political life of the war-time Republika Srpska.
-In 1998, Plavšić rewarded Momčilo Đujić, a Chetnik commander and Nazi collaborator, with an honorary award.
+In 1998, Plavšić conferred an honorary award on Momčilo Đujić, a Chetnik commander who collaborated extensively with the Italian and then the German occupying forces against the communist-led Partisan insurgency.

 ICTY indictment and sentence

-She was indicted by the International Criminal Tribunal for the Former Yugoslavia together with Momčilo Krajišnik and Radovan Karadžić for the "creation of impossible conditions of life, persecution and terror tactics in order to encourage non-Serbs to leave the area, deportation of those reluctant to leave, and the liquidation of others".
+Plavšić was indicted by the International Criminal Tribunal for the Former Yugoslavia together with Momčilo Krajišnik and Radovan Karadžić for the "creation of impossible conditions of life, persecution and terror tactics in order to encourage non-Serbs to leave the area, deportation of those reluctant to leave, and the liquidation of others".
 The Indictment charged Biljana Plavšić as follows: